AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 ### Create a password file

 For security reasons, you can locate the password file anywhere except your web server docroot.
-In this example, we're storing the password file in a new directory.
+In this example, we are storing the password file in a new directory.

 Enter the following commands as a user with `root` privileges: